shootingsoul/configsweep/README.md

 Using typed configs makes it easier to work with to get intelli-sense, docstrings, etc.  However, there is a need to instantiate the system being configured.
 Adding the function create_affiliate to every config class does just that.
 The function create_affiliate creates an instance of the class it configures, i.e. it's affiliate.
 The config can pass itself to the affiliate class or pass all needed values to the affiliate class.
 The config acts as a factory for the affiliate class.

-This is useful for handling union type scenarios where you don't know the exact type upfront.
+This is useful for handling union and subclass scenarios where you don't know the exact type ahead of time.
 ```
   loss: Hinge | MSE | L1 ...
+  metric: MetricBase
 ```
-When creating a system from a config, rather than having a separate factory class or large case/if statement to handle the various union types, the config itself creates the correct affiliate class.
+When creating a system from a config, rather than having a separate factory class or large case/if statement to handle the various union/subclass scenarios, the config itself creates the correct affiliate class.

 In addition to typed config and the create_affiliate protocol, there still needs to be the ability to save a config for reuse later.
 This is where typed serialization such as ClassifiedJSON comes in.
 ClassifiedJSON supports serializing typed python classes, such as dataclasses to json strings and deserialized back into the same typed pthon classes.